kingsj0405/awesome-face-related-list/README.md

-# Awesome Paper and Implementation of Face Modeling and Utilization List
+# Awesome Face Related List
+In summry this repository includes papers and implementations of face modeling and utilization.
 A list of things I've used myself and found to be robust and useful.
+Many basics of computer vision things will be also included.

 ## Dataset